 Furthermore, the Hopi people have numerous Grand Canyon myths in their folklore, in particular the belief that the valleys and caves hide the entrance into the land of the dead.

 Let's take a look at some of the wildest, most interesting, and downright chilling Grand Canyon creepy stories...

-In total, there have been 770 deaths in the Grand Canyon since 1869, though poor record-keeping and unreported murders, suicides, or accidents probably means the number is much higher than that.
+In total, there have been 770 deaths in the Grand Canyon that we know of, though poor record-keeping and unreported murders, suicides, or accidents probably means the number is much higher than that.
 Still, for those curious about the grim details of every demise, there's a map for that.

 It's called Over the Edge, and you're able to click on any pinpoint on the map to read about the exact nature, as well as the date, of every Grand Canyon death on the books.

-Brothers Ellsworth and Emery Kolb opened a photography studio in the canyon's South Rim in 1904.
+Brothers Ellsworth and Emery Kolb opened a photography studio in the canyon's South Rim in 1903.
 The latter brother, Emery, made Grand Canyon his home for the rest of his life.
 After his death in 1976, a skeleton with a bullet hole in the skull's temple was discovered in his garage.
-Emery's daughter said her father had found the skeleton in the canyon sometime in 1931.

 Maasaw, a Hopi god described as the keeper of death, is said to live in a particular region of the canyon.
 If you see strange lights coming toward you from deep in the canyon at night, or if you hear a tapping sound like rocks knocking against each other, be aware: Maasaw may be after you.
 Visitors reportedly experience nausea and anxiety and are more prone to accidents in this region of the canyon.